MixedMatched/juniper/README.md

 # Juniper CAS

-Juniper is a formally-specified computer algebra system written in Rust and formalized in Lean 4.
-This is meant to be a toy project to demonstrate how these systems can work together, and not really a ready-made library.
+Juniper is a formally-specified computer algebra library written in Rust and formalized in Lean 4.
+This is meant to be a toy project to demonstrate how these systems can work together, not a ready-made or feature-rich library.

 ## What?

 A CAS, or [Computer Algebra System](https://en.wikipedia.org/wiki/Computer_algebra_system), is a library or program which can symbolically manipulate algebraic statements.
-For example, simplifying the statement `(x * x * y) / x + (3 + 2) * x` to `x * y + 5 * x` is a problem CASs are built to solve.
+For example, simplifying the statement `(+ (^ (sin x) (+ (sin (/ π 2)) (cos (* 2 π)))) (^ (cos (inv (inv x))) 2))` to `1` is a problem CASs are built to solve.
 Juniper is a CAS library, written in Rust, which uses formal definitions from Lean 4 to understand which mathematical rules are applicable to a given statement.

 ## How?